Advertisement

 Some of India's landmark legislations such as MGNREGA, insurance for all, direct benefit transfer, education for all and health for all, have been instruments of bringing social equilibrium.
 (Photo: Ajay Thakuri)

-Can law be an instrument of social justice?
+How could law become an instrument of social justice?

 Ranjeev C. Dubey, Managing Partner, N South, Advocates, outlines what must be done to bridge the gap between the rich and the poor over the next 25 years.